-IBS is an idiopathic chronic, relapsing disorder characterized by: Abdominal discomfort pain, bloating, distention, or cramps with alterations in bowel habits diarrhea, constipation, or both.
+IBS is an idiopathic chronic, relapsing disorder characterized by: Abdominal discomfort, pain, bloating, distention, or cramps with alterations in bowel habits, diarrhea, constipation, or both.
 Pharmacologic therapies for IBS are directed at relieving abdominal pain and discomfort and improving bowel function.

-- Antispasmodic or Anticholinergic Agents:
+Antispasmodic or Anticholinergic Agents:

-- Dicyclomine

-- Hyoscyamine.
+- Dicyclomine - Hyoscyamine.

-- Spasm is not an important symptom in IBS.

-- They inhibit muscarinic cholinergic receptors in the enteric plexus and on smooth muscle.

-- At usual low doses, have minimal side effects.
+They inhibit muscarinic cholinergic receptors in the enteric plexus and on smooth muscle.
+At usual low doses, have minimal side effects.